dogeared/JWKTokenVerifier/README.md

 # Okta JWK Token Verifier

-This example assumes you've setup an Authorization Server and an OIDC application
+This example assumes you've setup an Authorization Server and an OIDC application.

+You can use this tool to verify Okta (offline) access tokens or id tokens.

 Look [here](http://developer.okta.com/docs/api/resources/oauth2.html#validating-access-tokens) for reference on validating Okta access tokens